Iron and Total Iron-Binding Capacity

 that may affect your results include:

 Alcohol can also affect the results.
 Women who are having their menstrual period may

 have lower iron.

 How do I get ready for these tests?

 You may be asked to have these blood tests in the morning after fasting overnight.

-Normally, iron levels are closest to normal in the morning and get lower as the day
+Iron levels are closest to normal in the morning and get lower as the day goes on.

-goes on.
-Be sure your healthcare provider knows about all medicines, herbs, vitamins,
+Tell your healthcare provider about all medicines, herbs, vitamins, and supplements